-8. Where a complaint is accepted as potentially of some merit following investigation by/on behalf of the Standards Officer, the parties and Standards Officer will be invited to attend an informal mediation meeting, facilitated by the Chief Officer to be held no later than 25 working days after the date of receipt of the complaint (or as soon as possible thereafter).
+8. Where a complaint is accepted as potentially of some merit following investigation by/on behalf of the Head of Governance, Strategy and Performance (and Monitoring Officer), the parties and Head of Governance, Strategy and Performance (and Monitoring Officer) will be invited to attend an informal mediation meeting, facilitated by the Chief Executive to be held no later than 25 working days after the date of receipt of the complaint (or as soon as possible thereafter).
 (Note: This meeting is intended to allow parties to explore the possibility of a mutually satisfactory resolution.
 It is described as mediation only in terms of the common usage of that word and it should not be inferred that formal mediation practice will be followed as this is not the case.)
-At the mediation meeting parties will discuss the results of the Standards Officer's investigation with a view to agreeing a mutually satisfactory resolution to the complaint.
+At the mediation meeting parties will discuss the results of the Head of Legal and Democratic Service's investigation with a view to agreeing a mutually satisfactory resolution to the complaint.
 That may involve a number of outcomes including withdrawal of the complaint or the issuing of an apology.